BrokenShell/Fortuna/README.md

 ##### Fortuna 1.24
 - Documentation updated for even more clarity.
-- Bloat Control: Two naïve utility functions that are no longer used in the module have been removed.
+- Bloat Control: Two utility functions that are no longer used in the module have been removed.
     - n_samples -> use a list comprehension instead. `[f(x) for _ in range(n)]`
     - bind -> use a lambda instead. `lambda: f(x)`